 Arriving in the Northwest in 1999, Rod was honored more than any other broadcast meteorologist during his ten years of doing the evening news.
 His forecasting achievements include two Emmy awards for best meteorologist and three Associated Press awards for best weathercast in Oregon.

 Family time is spent with Caruso and Concerto, a chow mix and black lab.
 Passions include golf and the celebration of a hole in one in Feb. of 2009 (5-iron, 171 yards)!
 Another joy is ballroom dancing.
 Rod has competed across the country in Pro-am standard and American smooth.
-Nothing wrong with kick-en up your heels after a long day of possible showers.

 Here is your chance to have your have your very own meteorologist!
 Join the service and receive custom forecast outlooks for your Northwest Lifestyle.
 Great when you have a weather question or need a specific forecast for event planning.
 Your membership also includes email alerts to changing and severe weather, and Rod's weekly news letter.